EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

  .. _fusion:

  - **Fusion**: this special class code is a qualifier and it never appears on its own.
-When a transcript is defined as a fusion,  its class code in the *tmap* file will be an "f" followed by the class codes of the individual transcript matches, sperated by comma.
-So a prediction which matches two reference models, one with a "j" and another with a "o", will have a class code of **"f,j,o"**.
+When a transcript is defined as a fusion between two or more reference transcript, it will appear on *multiple lines*, one for each of the matches.
+In each line, the class code will be a "f," followed by the class code assigned to that particular comparison.
+   So e.g. a prediction which matches two reference models, one with a "j" and another with a "o", will be present in two different lines; the first one with a class code of **f,j** and the second with a class code of **f,o**.
    In the *refmap* file, if the fusion is the best match, the class code will be "f" followed by the class code for the individual reference transcript; e.g., **"f,j"**

 .. topic:: Available class codes